PerttuHamalainen/MediaAI/README.md

 - Exercises that require you to modify the software examples to test your learning.
 We always try to provide both easy and advanced exercises to cater for different skill levels.
 Model solutions are provided for the easier ones.
 - Final project on topics based on each student's interests.
 This can also be done in pairs.

-The lectures provide brief introductions to a selection of topics, and most of the time is devoted to the exercises and project work.
-These are supported through individual tutoring both in class and using Zoom breakout rooms.
+The exercises and project work are designed to scale for a broad range of skill levels.

 Outside lectures and exercises, students can reach course staff through **Discord** (invitations will be send to registered students).